soerenbe/soerenbe-syslog_ng/README.md

 ## Limitations

 This module heavily tested under Ubuntu 14.04, but through the nature of syslog-ng at least Debian and other Ubuntu versions should work fine.

+The module does not cover all features by syslog-ng.
+Some examples:

+* message flags that are not the fallback flags
+* message templates
+* message reformating

+Futher releases may add some features depending on the developers motivation/requirements or community feedback.

 ## Development